fluttered-book/fluttered-book.github.io/content/docs/interactivity/quiz/index.md

 ```

 When the button is pressed, the index gets increased.
-It is done within a `setState` so the UI rebuilds.
+It is done within a `setState`, so the UI rebuilds.
 The first line in `build()` method retrieves the current question from the
 index.

-Increasing the index beyond the last question will make the app crash.
+Increasing the index beyond the last question would make the app crash.
-We therefore wrap it in an if-statement.
+Therefore, we need to wrap it in an if-statement.

-Before the button shows up in the UI, it needs to be added to the Scaffold.
+To make the button show up in the UI, it needs to be added to the Scaffold.
-Withing `Scaffold` in the `build()` method:
+Withing `Scaffold` in the `build()` method, add:

 ```dart
 floatingActionButton: _buildActionButton(currentQuestion)